William-Aguilar/William-Aguilar/README.md

 - 💡 I'm interested in **artificial intelligence** and its application in areas like **environmental care** and **health**.
 - 🚀 In the programming world, I'd like to explore **Flutter** and **Swift**.
 - 🎮 In my free time, I enjoy exercising, playing video games, and watching sci-fi series.
-- 🎥 I also create content on my YouTube channel: WatechGame.
+- 🎥 I also create content on my YouTube channel: WaTechGame.

 ## Contact
 - 📧 You can reach me via email: guillermo300@outlook.es